The Elements of Authentic Learning by Steve Revington

 10. Portfolios.
 Portfolios are a collection of papers and artifacts of learning that support student research, record ideas, drafts, contacts, consultation notes, lists, diagrams, work sheets, reflection notes, articles, dimensions and even budgets.
 It is here that integrated subject work sheets are placed.
 They are essential in the work place just as any designer or executive would have them.
 If time allowed, I'd spiral bind student portfolio into a published version for sharing.
 I found that the students loved them when presented in a "real world" style format!
 At times, I'd partner with my librarians to bar code and place published student work in the school library.
 It peaked the interests of other students and teachers and also provided a quality model of finished school work.

 11. Master Consultation.
 Once an authentic outcome has been identified and after the design-back planning of the skills and resources have been decided upon, connecting to experts in the community who can provide quality input is essential.
-The sum of all the quality skills and consultation that goes into making the product is usually equal to the success of that product.
-Remember, it's not authentic unless your students are directly interacting with the real world.
+The sum of all the quality skills, expert consultations, quality resources, workmanship and planning that goes into making the product is always equal to the success of that product.
+And remember, it's not authentic unless your students are directly interacting with the real world.
 This becomes the litmus test of whether its' authentic learning or not.
-Many teachers believe they are doing an authentic learning task because they are referring to a real world scenario.
+Many teachers believe they are doing an authentic learning task just because they are referring to a real world scenario.
 Either the community comes in to share your student's product or they go out to the community to share their product.
-There are no tasks, in a real world scenario, that doesn't require a presentation or interaction with a community.
+Tasks in real world scenarios require presentations or direct interaction with a community.
 No successful pursuit can be achieved unless thorough expert consultation, networking, quality resources and skill development have been acquired.
 Please see the "Tale of Two Lyres" post on the main page to see an example of this.